-In this Cisco CCNA tutorial, you’ll learn about the IP address classes.
-We’re going to cover classes A, B, and C which are used for allocating addresses to our hosts, and then classes D and E. Scroll down for the video and text tutorials.
+In this Cisco CCNA training tutorial, you’ll learn about the IP address classes.
+We’re going to cover Classes A, B, and C which are used for allocating addresses to our hosts, and then Classes D and E. Scroll down for the video and text tutorials.

 IP Adress Classes Video Tutorial

 This is one of the best online courses I have ever participated in.
 The step by step lab set up guide, detail and easy to understand presentation and prompt response from the instructor are some of the key points that I like most about the course.
 I finished the course and cracked the exam.
 I do recommend you all to take this course for CCNA exam preparation.

 The first thing to talk about is the line that designates where the network portion and the host portion of the address.
 If a subnet mask is a /8 for example, we’re going to have 8 bits for the network portion and 24 bits for the host portion.

 Comparing that with a /24, we're going to have 24 bits for the network portion and 8 bits for the host portion.
 With /8, we’re going to have few networks, but a lot of hosts per network.
 With /24 we'd have a lot of networks, but few hosts per network.

 How Internet Addressing Was Meant to Work